Derby County F.C.: Club mascot

 Derby's mascot is a ram named Rammie, who also works to maintain the club's links with fans and the East Midlands in general, such as school visits to promote literacy and charity events.
 Rammie originally emerged as a more friendly option to the club's traditional links with the British Army and the Mercian Regiment in particular.

 Rammie was the first full-time mascot in British football.
 Rammie's traditional activities include penalty shoot-outs with members of the crowd at half-time, with Rammie as goalkeeper, and warming the crowd up before the match and encouraging the Derby fans during matches.
 Rammie is a very popular figure amongst Rams fans and, in 2005, released his first DVD, which features the character reading from Aesop's Fables in the Derbyshire countryside.

-Shortly thereafter, Rammie was joined by a female equivalent and his sister, named Eweie.
-However, Eweie did not last very long at Pride Park, and took a reported "vacation" to the United States.
+Shortly thereafter, Rammie was joined by a female equivalent and his sister, named Ewie.
+However, Ewie did not last very long at Pride Park, and took a reported "vacation" to the United States.
 She returned from a 10-year exile on 3 October 2015 at a home match against Brentford.